Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

   - Log Viewer has been re-enabled in Tizen IDE.

 - Certificate Manager
-  - The security of Tizen certificates has been enhanced by adding support for SHA512 encryption.
+  - The security of the Tizen certificates has been enhanced by adding support for SHA512 encryption.

 ### Fixed Bugs

-- The issue of Tizen Native unit test applications not getting installed on the emulator has been fixed.
+- The issue of the Tizen Native unit test applications not getting installed on the emulator has been fixed.

 ### Known Issues